Skip to content

 Do you ever wonder which image types you're missing or are low resolution?

-Pixelfin is a lightweight Flask app paired with a generator script that lets you quickly create HTML galleries of your Jellyfin libraries.
-It highlights which image types — such as Primary, ClearArt, Backdrops, Logos, and more — are present, which are missing, and which fall below a minimum resolution threshold you specify.
-The result is a clean, scrollable gallery with clickable images, accompanied by a summary table showing missing and low-resolution images.
-In addition, Pixelfin lets you bundle images into either embedded HTML files or ZIP archives, choose exactly which ones to include, and even override filenames so you can save them under names that fit your own organization.
+Pixelfin is a lightweight Flask app paired with a generator script that lets you quickly create HTML galleries of your Jellyfin libraries, giving you a clear view of your media artwork so you can easily spot areas for improvement.
+It highlights which image types, such as Primary, ClearArt, Backdrops, Logos, and more, are present, which are missing, and which fall below a minimum resolution threshold you specify.

 Screenshots